 Various Groups may use our facilities for private retreats.
 We may provide conferences based on the above theme, or you may be self-directed.
 Please click here or contact me with the information below if you are interested in a retreat for your group, and we’ll get back to you regarding accommodation availability and cost.

 Priests, deacons, seminarians, and religious are most welcome to come for a private retreat, especially for your canonical annual retreat.
 You may participate in an Ignatian-style silent retreat (with Benedictine spirituality) or be on your own.
 A monk can provide as much or as little spiritual direction as you desire.
 Clergy discounts are available to priests, deacons, seminarians, and religious.
 Please contact me if you are interested.

 Silent, directed or undirected retreats are available.
 There are many places within the Abbey Church and Crypt and on the Benedictine College campus to pray.
 We are located 45 minutes north of the Kansas City airport.
 The cost is $50 per night.

 Accommodations are in our Abbey Guest House.
 The rooms are modest and simple.
 There is a lounge area with a TV on the ground floor.
 Linens are provided.
 Meals will be in our monastic refectory (dining hall) unless you wish to cook for yourself in the kitchen area located on the ground floor of the Guest House.
 Please indicate on the registration form if you have any dietary restrictions.

-Please click here or contact me with the information below if you are interested in scheduling a private retreat.
+Please fill out the form below or contact me with the information below if you are interested in scheduling a private retreat.
 We will check our Guest House availability and get back to you.